share-extras/execute-script-action/README.txt

 <actionSet id="document"> which defines all the actions shown for a normal
 document in the document list view.

-To add the backup action to this list, add the following line just before the
+To add the action to this list, add the following line just before the
 </actionset> element for that block.

 <action type="action-link" id="onActionExecuteScript" permission="edit" label="actions.document.execute-script" />